aiskunks/aiskunks/README.md

 Experiential AI is learning AI by doing AI.
 Experiential Learning is the process of learning by doing.
 By engaging in hands-on experiences and reflection, people learn how to apply knowledge to real-world situations.

+Mentorship is critical for experiential learning.
+The primary purpose of Skunks.ai is to connect more experienced AI nerds with those less experienced and have them work on open-source code, tutorials, or writing articles.

+Social Media:

+AI Skunks WWW <a href'http://skunks.ai/'>http://skunks.ai/</a>
+AI Skunks IG <a href'https://www.instagram.com/aiskunks/'>https://www.instagram.com/aiskunks/</a>
+AI Skunks Twitter <a href'https://twitter.com/aiskunks'>https://twitter.com/aiskunks</a>